uhasker/getting-things-done-in-next-js/src/chapter9/07-flexbox.md

 }
 ```

-You can use the `flex-col` utility class if you want a vertical layout:
+You can use the `flex-col` utility class if you want a vertical layout.

+Consider the following example:

 ```jsx
 export default function Home() {